-- Products and services to be procured will be examined to see if there is a better more sustainable alternative; - Products and services to be procured will be examined to see if there is an equivalent fairly traded or more ethical alternative; - The procurement of goods or services will contribute to the sustainability objectives and ethos of the organization; - Consideration will be given to whole life costing; - The manufacturing impact of the product on the environment will be minimized;

-- Greater credence will be given to organisations which can prove their sustainable credentials and performance; - Encouragement will be given as appropriate to suppliers actively seeking to pay all direct and indirect staff the living wage as defined by the Living Wage Foundation; and - Opportunities for local sourcing to support SMEs and Social Enterprises. - 3.5.
+- Products and services to be procured will be examined to see if there is a better more sustainable alternative; - Products and services to be procured will be examined to see if there is an equivalent fairly traded or more ethical alternative; - The procurement of goods or services will contribute to the sustainability objectives and ethos of the organisation; - Consideration will be given to whole life costing; - Preference will be given where feasible to supported businesses.
+(A supported business is defined by the Scottish Government as one whose primary aim is the integration of disabled or disadvantaged persons, and at least 30% of its employees are disabled or disadvantaged.) - The manufacturing impact of the product on the environment will be minimised; - Greater credence will be given to organisations which can prove their sustainable credentials and performance; - Encouragement will be given as appropriate to suppliers actively seeking to pay all direct and indirect staff the living wage as defined by the Living Wage Foundation; and - Opportunities for local sourcing to support SMEs and Social Enterprises. - 3.5.
 A framework for monitoring and reporting performance: community benefit; stakeholder outcomes and key performance indicators (KPI's)